justnott/pylexdocs/docs/SFTP.md

 6. To edit a file in local, right click the file you want to edit then click `Edit in local`
 7. Everytime you save the file, the file will be updated in your server.

 Now you're done!
-Happy coding 🔥
+Happy coding! 🔥
-If you have any questions, feel free to ask me!
+If you have any questions, feel free to ask around on the [support](https://discord.gg/xF7F7NJ7hY) Discord server!

 **SFTP extension link: https://marketplace.visualstudio.com/items?itemName=Natizyskunk.sftp**